Kiruhura District: Economic activities

-Milk and meat are important products produced in the district.
+Milk and meat are important products of the district.
 In 2006, it was estimated that the district produced more than 100,000 liters of milk daily.
 The produce is sold locally and also marketed to Kampala, Uganda's capital and largest city about 240 km to the east of the district.

-Amos Dairies Uganda Limited, a subsidiary of Amos Dairies Limited, is setting up a milk-processing plant at Akageti in Kiruhura District, with capacity to process more than 2 million litres of milk annually.
+Amos Dairies Uganda Limited, a subsidiary of Amos Dairies Limited, is setting up a milk-processing plant at Akageti in Kiruhura District, with the capacity to process more than 2 million litres of milk annually.